 1. YumCute Enamel Milk Pan

-A great size for warming up your morning porridge, or other products prone to burning in a regular pan (such as milk or butter), this stylish little porcelain-coated enamel pan is easy to keep clean, and because of the wooden handle, is easy to manoeuvre during cooking, as it won’t get hot.
+A great size for warming up your morning porridge, this stylish little porcelain-coated enamel pan is easy to manoeuvre during cooking thanks to the wooden handle.

 Enamel is suitable for all stove types, including induction.
 The size (10 cm) and capacity (0.55 litres) means that the pan is rather small, and is designed for one portion only, so it’s not ideal for big families.
 However, it is ideal for making porridge for one.